IvanMathy/Boop/Boop/Documentation/CustomScripts.md

 ## Setup

 To use custom scripts, you need to tell Boop where to find them.
 Open the preferences Menu ( `Boop > Preferences...` or `⌘,` ) and go to the Scripts tab.
-You'll be able to set a custom path for Boop to look in, or create the default script location (`~/Documents/Boop`).
+You'll be able to set a custom path for Boop to look in.

 ## Writing Custom Scripts